 Reading Magazines could get you JPMiles.
 I learned that about eight years ago when I made my first subscription to the Economist.
-I got 5000 JPMiles to my account at that point of time.
+I got 5000 JPMiles to my account at that point in time.
+Now it turns out, this mag subscription gets you JPMiles for less than 1 Re. per mile.

 Now, the Economist is a loaded with language magazine, so I have to admit after a couple of years I’ve not been reading the Economist as often as I’d have liked to.
 But hey, they have some great offers for the points.
 Reader Vishal Mehra pointed me in the direction of this great promotion going on right now from the Economist.